tangbin90/Reading/A Little History of Economics/Chapter9-Too Many Mouths.md

 Two starting points
 >First, humans need food to survive.
 Second, they must have sex in order to reproduce.
 What’s more, they like having sex and will keep doing it.

+>Malthus was spelling out with [[Grim]] clarity the constraints facing people living in those early societies.

+### Opposition
+>Many economists who today study the growth of economies over the long term think that large populations go with healthy economies.
+People use up resources, but they also create new ones: more people mean more brains, and so more new ideas about how to produce society’s wealth.